CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 A constant holding the largest positive finite value of type double.

 #### When you use method overriding, can you change the access level of the method, from protected to public?
 Why?When you use method overriding, can you change the access level of the method, from public to protected?
 Why?
+A sub-class can always widen the access modifier, because it is still a valid substitution for the super-class.
+From the Java specification about Requirements in Overriding and Hiding:

+The access modifier of an overriding or hiding method must provide at least as much access as the overridden or hidden method, as follows:
+- If the overridden or hidden method is public, then the overriding or hiding method must be public; otherwise, a compile-time error occurs.
+- If the overridden or hidden method is protected, then the overriding or hiding method must be protected or public; otherwise, a compile-time error occurs.
+- If the overridden or hidden method has default (package) access, then the overriding or hiding method must not be private; otherwise, a compile-time error occurs.

 #### Can the main method be overridden?
 Explain your answer!
 No, because the main is a static method and a static method cannot be overridden.

 #### When you use method overriding, can you throw fewer exceptions in the subclass than in the parent class?
 Why?
+The overriding method must NOT throw checked exceptions that are new or broader than those declared by the overridden method.
+For example, a method that declares a FileNotFoundException cannot be overridden by a method that declares a SQLException, Exception, or any other non-runtime exception unless it's a subclass of FileNotFoundException.

+It means that if a method declares to throw a given exception, the overriding method in a subclass can only declare to throw that exception or its subclass.

 #### When you use method overriding, can you throw more exceptions in the subclass than in the parent class?
 Why?
+The overriding method must NOT throw checked exceptions that are new or broader than those declared by the overridden method.

 #### What does "final" mean in case of a variable, method or a class?
+- A final variable’s value cannot be modified or if it is a reference to an object, you cannot refer to another object with it.
+- A final method cannot be overridden.
+- A final class cannot be extended.

 #### What is the super keyword?
 The super keyword in Java is a reference variable which is used to refer immediate parent class object.
 Whenever you create the instance of subclass, an instance of parent class is created implicitly which is referred by super reference variable.
 We can use super keyword to access the data member or field of parent class.
 It is used if parent class and child class have same fields.
 The super keyword can also be used to invoke parent class method.
 It should be used if subclass contains the same method as parent class.
 In other words, it is used if method is overridden.